Django Beefree SDK Demo

 • Builds beeConfig with required container parameter, and optional language, onSave, and onError parameters.

-• Starts the editor with an empty template, then calls sdk.load(templateJson) to load /static/editor/initial-template.json.
+• Starts the editor with an empty template, then calls sdk.load(templateJson) to load the initial template.

 Template initialization